 AMD Radeon RX 480 specs

 The industry expected a shift to 20nm a few years back.
-But thanks to difficulties in producing stable circuitry at that level, at a price point that was even vaguely affordable, we’ve been stuck with the increasingly geriatric 28nm node for far too long.
+But thanks to difficulties in producing stable circuitry at that level, at a price point that was even vaguely affordable, we were stuck with the increasingly geriatric 28nm node for far too long.

 AMD were relying entirely on the arrival of the 20nm process to reduce the power draw of their GCN chips; with it missing-in-action their GPUs started to look like power-hungry dinosaurs compared with the lithe Maxwell architecture Nvidia produced in lieu of a shrink in the production process.
 The green team had seemingly seen the tiny 20nm writing on the wall and put all their design efforts into maximising Maxwell’s efficiency, to great effect.

-But all we really need to know is that with the switch to a new, itty-bitty transistor lithography you can either jam loads more transistors into a chip to make beefy graphics processors or stick to previous levels and bask in the increased efficiency you’ve just created.
+But all we really need to know is that with the switch to an itty-bitty transistor lithography you can either jam loads more transistors into a chip to make beefy graphics processors or stick to previous levels and bask in the increased efficiency you’ve just created.

-Which route have AMD taken with the Radeon RX 480?
-This time around it’s all about efficiency.
+Which route did AMD take with the Radeon RX 480?
+It was all about efficiency.

-AMD have decided to switch things up with Polaris, going instead for the mainstream jugular rather than straight for the high-end with its new launch.
-That’s almost the completely opposite approach Nvidia have taken with their Pascal GPUs, where they went big straight away with the ridiculously-expensive GTX 1080.
+AMD decided to switch things up with Polaris, going instead for the mainstream jugular rather than straight for the high-end with its new launch.
+That’s almost the completely opposite approach Nvidia took with their Pascal GPUs, where they went big straight away with the ridiculously-expensive GTX 1080.

-But this mainstream approach is not without its pitfalls either.
+But this specifically mainstream approach is not without its pitfalls either.